kingdonb/micro-swansons/backend/README.md

 Boilerplate from `rails new`:

-* Ruby version
+* Ruby version - 2.7.0

-* System dependencies
+* System dependencies - fetch using `bundle install`

 * Configuration